Kaspar-Holding/SFP-ROA/README.md

 - PostgreSQL (User)

 ## Updates
+### 10 November 2022:
+- Created APIs for Short Term Insurance Personal and Commerical
+- Created Serializers for Short Term Insurance Personal and Commerical
+- Added API functions in Short Term Insurance Personal and Commerical modules

 ### 9 November 2022:
 - Created APIs for Gap Cover and integrated those in Form Data
 - Data is inserting and updating for Gap Cover